IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 # Part B: Make your own banking application

 A quick banking application has been developed in order to help you to start coding.
-This web application (HTML/CSS/javascript) uses Banking APIs introduced before.
+This web application (HTML/CSS/javascript) uses the banking API introduced before.

 ## 1. Download and review the banking application code

-1. Download and import the project *bankingApplication* located in **this Github repository** into you preferred IDE like Eclipse.
+1. Download and import the project *bankingApplication* located in **this Github repository** into your preferred IDE like Eclipse.
 	![alt text](images/bankingClone.png "Download the application")
-	* Either Click on **Download ZIP**
+	* Either click on **Download ZIP**
 	* Or use Git Command :
 	>	git clone https://github.com/IBM/Banking-digitalization-using-hybrid-cloud-with-zSystem.git